Are your click-through rates (CTR’s) what they should be?

 What is a Good Click-Through Rate for Display Ads?

 The average CTR for display ads is 0.46%.

 In fact, the averages across all industries are significantly lower than that of a search ad – but don’t panic.
 Because display ads are better bottom of the funnel, brand awareness campaigns, it’s to be expected.

 If you happen to be in the tech industry, you’ll likely find the most success with display ads.
-They boast an average click-through rate of .84%, the highest of all industries studied.
+They boast an average of 0.84%, the highest of all industries studied.

-Advocacy and dating/personal services all saw above-average CTRs, both coming in at .52%.
+Advocacy and dating/personal services all saw above-average display ads CTRs, both coming in at 0.52%.

 - Include main keywords in your display URL